Our Master of Industrial Engineering (MSIE) Program

 The flexible nature of our programs makes it possible for you to take time off from your studies if you need to.
 The majority of students choose to begin their studies by taking one course at a time to ensure they find a successful balance of work, life, and school.

 Application details for each of our degree options differ.
-For more information on applying for the Master of Industrial Engineering (MSEIE) or the Interdisciplinary Master of Science in Engineering (MSE/MS) with a concentration in Industrial Engineering, please visit the specific programs admissions page.
+For more information on applying for the Master of Industrial Engineering (MSIE), go to the School of Industrial Engineering.